Siebenberg House: First Temple Period

 The oldest archeological find underneath the Siebenberg House is a burial vault said to be dated back to the First Temple Period from the time of King David and King Solomon (10th century BCE).
 The reason for the burial vault here is because at that time they used to bury their dead outside of the city limits.
-The ancient Jewish city at that time was the City of David (Hebrew: עיר דוד: Eyar Dovid).
+The ancient Jewish city at that time was the City of David (Hebrew: עיר דוד: Year Dovid).
 Here being the slope of the Western Hill, also called the Upper City, the burial vault was situated.

 At the 8th century BCE after the destruction of Samaria, about five-thousand Jews managed to escape to the City of David.
 As a result, the city expanded towards the Upper City.
 As a result, a problem arose, due to the burial vaults being situated inside the city.
 Therefore, to resolve the problem they removed the bones.
 Therefore, it says in our ancient writings that they took out all the bones except the bones of the kings and the prophetess Hulda, cleared and purified it, and at Second Temple Period it became storage for grains etc.

 Other artifacts found here were glass perfume bottles and half of a glass bracelet; a spindle for spinning fine cotton thread; an ivory pen and inkwell; a 2,600-year-old arrowhead from the Babylon Period.
-A rhyton discovered here was made out of a glass in the shape of a horn of plenty – only seven rhyton’s like this have been found in the whole ancient world.
+A rhyton discovered here was made out of a glass in the shape of a horn of plenty – only seven rhyton's like this have been found in the whole ancient world.